Posts

 • Step 7: All Done.

 And it’s really as simple as that.
-The very blog you are exploring at the moment is deployed on Netlify too, and the score is pretty great, as you can see on Test My Site:
+The very blog you are exploring at the moment is deployed on Netlify too, and the website performance score is pretty great for SEO and user experience, as you can see on Test My Site: